jjjjjaaaaa/TreeWalk/README.md

 The time complexity for FindMinPath() in the above list is only calculate the Lowest Common Ancestor.
 However the time to find the path costs a lot.
 It points out the complexity is one thing, and the actual processing time is another.

+SimpleTreeWalk works similiar with SimpleParentPointerWalk.
+SimpleTreeWalk works more efficiently because it uses std::unordered_map to store the the id mapping with node and depth, then the depth could be got in O(1), better than SimpleParentPointerWalk.